Kingxukai/linux/Documentation/scsi/libsas.rst

 	- at least one event from group C (choice),
 	- events marked M (mandatory) are mandatory (only one),
-	- events marked E (expander) if it wants the SAS layer to handle domain revalidation (only one such).
+	- events marked E (expander) if it wants the woke SAS layer to handle domain revalidation (only one such).
 	- Unmarked events are optional.